Pure Differential Privacy for Functional Summaries with a Laplace-like Process: The Independent Component Laplace Process Mechanism

-then there is no $\sigma \in \mathbb{R}^{+}$ such that the ICLP mechanism, $\tilde{f_{D}} = f_{D} + \sigma Z$ satisfies $\epsilon$-DP. \end{theorem} Indeed, if $f_{D}$ resides in the gap between $\mcH_{C}$ and $\mcH_{1,C}$, the sensitivity of $f_{D}$ will be infinite and there is no possibility to calibrate the ICLP noise with any $\sigma$ to achieve $\epsilon$-DP.
-Now, with the proper space in Theorem \ref{gap theorem} and the feasible density in Lemma \ref{lemma: density}, we can establish the ICLP mechanism formally. \begin{theorem}[The ICLP Mechanism] Let $f_{D}\in \mcH_{1,C}$ be the functional summary and $Z$ is an ICLP with covariance operator $C$.
-Define the \textbf{global sensitivity} (GS) as
+then there is no $\sigma \in \mathbb{R}^{+}$ such that the ICLP mechanism, $\tilde{f}_{D} = f_{D} + \sigma Z$, satisfies $\epsilon$-DP. \end{theorem} Indeed, if $f_{D}$ resides in the gap between $\mcH_{C}$ and $\mcH_{1, C}$, the sensitivity of $f_{D}$ will be infinite, and there is no possibility to calibrate the ICLP noise with any finite $\sigma$ to achieve $\epsilon$-DP.
+Now, with the proper space in Theorem \ref{thm: gap theorem} and the feasible density in Theorem \ref{thm: density}, we can establish the ICLP mechanism formally. \begin{theorem}[The ICLP Mechanism] Let $f_{D}$ be the functional summary and $Z$ be an ICLP with covariance operator $C$.
+Define the global sensitivity of the ICLP mechanism as